-Refunds or Returns for General Merchandise - An HBU receipt is required for all returns or refunds.
-Refunds and returns of supplies, clothing, gifts, etc. must be completed within five days from the date of purchase.
+Refunds or Exchanges for General Merchandise - An HBU receipt is required for all refunds or exchanges.
+Refunds and exchanges of supplies, clothing, gifts, etc. must be completed within five days from the date of purchase.
 All original packaging or materials must be included.
 No refunds or returns will be granted for computer software, special orders, sale items, or any review books and study aids.
 Defective items should be returned immediately for replacement.
 University Store staff will determine if refunds or returns are permitted.

-Refunds or Returns for Textbooks - An HBU receipt is required for all returns or refunds.
-Full refunds or returns will be allowed for seven days from the first day of class for fall, winter, and spring quarters and five days from the first day of class for each summer session.
-No refunds will be given and no returns will be allowed of any textbooks or course materials bought after the 7th day of class for fall, winter and spring quarters and after the 5th day of summer classes.
-No refunds or returns will be allowed on textbooks or course materials bought the week before and the week of finals.
-Only the buy-back price may be offered at this time.
-New textbooks must be clean, have no damaged corners, and be totally free of markings.
-All components must also accompany the book.
+Refunds or Exchanges for Textbooks - An HBU receipt is required for all refunds or exchanges.
+Full refunds or exchanges will be allowed for seven days from the first day of class for fall and spring semesters and five days from the first day of class for each summer session.
+No refunds will be given and no exchange will be allowed of any textbooks or course materials bought after the 7th day of class for fall and spring semesters and after the 5th day of summer classes.
+No refunds or exchanges will be allowed on textbooks or course materials bought the week before and the week of finals.
+The buy-back price may be offered at that time.
+New textbooks must be clean, have no damaged corners, and be totally free of markings and have all components that were sold with the book.
 Defective books should be returned immediately for replacement.
-University Store staff will determine if refunds or returns are permitted.
+University Store staff will determine if refunds or exchanges are permitted.

 Textbook Information - All required and optional textbooks for each class are arranged alphabetically by course name, course number, and section.
-Bring your class schedule from registration to match course and section numbers with the information on the shelves.
+Bring your class schedule from registration to match course and section numbers with the information on the textbook shelves.
 This will help ensure that you arrive at class with the correct book(s).

-Textbook Buy-Back - Textbook buy-back is conducted in the University Store during the week of finals for fall, winter, and spring quarters and on two different dates for summer sessions.
-Days and times will be posted approximately two weeks in advance.
-Up to 50% of the purchase price will be paid for books that are 1) needed the following quarter, 2) a current edition of the book, and 3) in resalable condition.
+Textbook Buy-Back - Textbook buy-back is conducted in the University Store year round.
+However, the best time to sell your books back is during our end of the term buy-backs.
+These are conducted the week of finals each fall and spring semester and two different dates for summer terms.
+During this period up to 50% of the purchase price will be paid for books that are 1) required the following semester, 2) a current edition of the book, and 3) in resalable condition.
 The amount paid for used books varies for the following reasons:

 - A new edition has been published making the edition being used at HBU obsolete and valueless. - 2.
-HBU faculty member has not requisitioned the book for the current quarter, resulting in a wholesale price being offered. - 3.
-The University Store has more supply than requests for the book.
-This also results in a wholesale price being offered.
+HBU faculty member has not requisitioned the book for the current semester, resulting in a wholesale price being offered. - 3.
+The University Store has more supply than requests for the book resulting in a wholesale price being offered.

-Textbooks can be sold with some highlighting and writing in them.
-Workbooks and study guides must be returned in salable condition: all pages accounted for and free of any markings.
+Textbooks may be sold with some highlighting and writing.
+Workbooks and study guides must be returned in salable condition: all pages attached and free of any markings.
 Lab manuals, lecture notes, and non-bound materials cannot be sold back.
 The book buyer will decide which books are eligible for buy-back.
 The University Store cannot guarantee any resale value for textbooks purchased.

-Other Services - The University Store also offers a variety of special services, including ordering class rings, graduation announcements, memorabilia, special order books, study aids for all majors, computer software and supplies, and much more.
+Other Services - The University Store also offers a variety of special services, including ordering class rings, graduation announcements and memorabilia, special order books, study aids for all majors, computer software and supplies, and much more.
 Check cashing is available at no charge.
 Checks may be written for a maximum of \$20 cash.
 If you have any questions or concerns, please ask one of the University Store staff for assistance.
 Your comments and suggestions are always welcome.
 Call us at 281-649-3258 or visit us at www.hbubookstore.com.